MShower/Simple-Statistic-List/README.md

 ## ✨ Features
 - 🪓 Count how many blocks a player has mined
 - 🧱 Count how many blocks a player has placed
+- ⚔️ Count how many entities a player has killed
+- ☠️ Count how many times a player has dead
 - 📊 Show results with the vanilla scoreboard system
 - 🔄 Multiple display modes:
-    - Show mining stats
-    - Show placing stats
+    - Show single scoreboard
-    - Rotate between both
+    - Rotate among several scoreboards
     - Hide
 - ⚡ Supports multiple Minecraft versions (1.14.4 ~ 1.21.9)